ClaesBas/goacmedns/README.md

 Should maybe "staging" have it's own parameter (staging & S or s)?

 Test if [CAA record](https://support.dnsimple.com/articles/caa-record/) speeds up the "process"

+## Known problems

+If listen's IP not defined (like ":53053") the DNS service not send answers from localhost
 ## Credits

 Alex @x1ddos, for his [snippet](https://github.com/golang/go/issues/17263#issuecomment-253149953)